huntdatacenter/huntdatacenter.github.io/_posts/2018-11-23-introduction-to-jujuna.markdown

 ## What does Jujuna do?

-Jujuna validates OpenStack charms upgrades from a specific bundle definition to a new OpenStack release.
-First, Jujuna automates the deployment of a specific OpenStack bundle with Juju into a testing stack.
-Next, it automates the upgrade of both the charms revisions and the actual OpenStack upgrade, including rolling upgrade of HA configurations based on the [OpenStack Charms Deployment Guide](https://docs.openstack.org/project-deploy-guide/charm-deployment-guide/latest/app-upgrade-openstack.html).
-Then, it validates the infrastructure status during and after the deployment.
+Jujuna validates OpenStack upgrades from your specific bundle definition to one of the OpenStack releases supported by the OpenStack charms.
+First, Jujuna automates the deployment of OpenStack in a testing model with Juju based on your bundle.
+Next, it automates the upgrade of both the charms revisions and the actual OpenStack release, including rolling upgrades of HA services (when possible) based on the steps from the [OpenStack Charms Deployment Guide](https://docs.openstack.org/project-deploy-guide/charm-deployment-guide/latest/app-upgrade-openstack.html).
+Then, it validates the status of the OpenStack services during and after the deployment.
 Finally, it can clean up the deployment.

 ## Why did we write Jujuna?